 Once we’d settled into our holiday, the weather turned – as is so often the case on the Atlantic coast – and didn’t seem particularly photogenic.
 I’d planned to visit places in Pembrokeshire which I hadn’t seen before, so we headed for the northern part of the county and looked for photographable views.
 Thanks mainly to the relentless rain, we were unsuccessful until we reached Whitesands Bay, where some hardy Brits were camped out in the beach-side car park and even taking to the waves with full drysuits and surfboards.

-After a day wrapped up against from the wind and rain, we were pleased to see the sun again the next day and headed for one of the places we’d planned to visit: Barafundle beach, which is only accessible on foot or by sea.
+After a day wrapped up against the wind and the rain, we were pleased to see the sun again when we headed for one of the places we’d planned to visit: Barafundle beach, which is only accessible on foot or by sea.
 The walk we chose took in the lily ponds at Bosherston and covered around three miles each way from the National Trust car park, by way of the sand dunes at Broadhaven and the empty expanses of the cliff tops at Stackpole Head.

 My goal had been to photograph the bluebells in the woods next to the beach – a childhood memory of the twisted trees leading me there – and although the shots of the flowers and the trees didn’t quite match up to my hopes, we particularly enjoyed the peace and sunshine whilst watching sea birds doing their thing on (and above) the waves far below.
 The last shot of our time in Wales, of the walkway amongst the wonderfully lush green lake shore near the visitor centre, was a fitting close to the day, as it harkens back to a family photo my Dad took of my sister, my mum and me on the walkway in the late 1980s.